torquebox/torquebox.org/news/2013-08-07-torquebox-3-0-0-beta2-released.md

 completely initialized before sending requests to them, preventing any web timeout issues you may have seen in 3.0.0.beta1.

-If the new runtimes fail to initialize we also log and error and continue to use the old runtimes so that an application isn't left in an unusable state.
+If the new runtimes fail to initialize we also log an error and continue to use the old runtimes so that an application isn't left in an unusable state.